TakingItCasual/easymc/docs/getting_started.rst

 (To make changes to the setup to be uploaded to AWS, see Customization_.)

-The administrator access given to the temporary IAM user is potentially dangerous, so create a (WIP...)
+The administrator access given to the temporary IAM user is potentially dangerous (services could be enabled that cost tens of thousands a day), so create a (WIP...)

 Server Creation
 ---------------